 The good news is that these supplements are safe to take even if you’ve had problems with other painkillers.
 Studies show that using these supplements regularly for up to three years poses little risk for side effects.

 How much benefit you get from taking them ultimately depends on your starting level of inflammation, the amount of joint deterioration you’ve experienced, your medical history and other lifestyle choices.
 Some studies have reported potential chondroitin side effects (or those from glucosamine-chondroitin combinations) that include: abdominal pain, heartburn, drowsiness, headaches and allergic reactions (especially if you have an allergy to shellfish).

 The Arthritis Foundation points out that these supplements likely won’t work for all patients, but “for those who take these supplements and who have seen improvements with them, they should not stop taking them.
 They are safe for long-term use.”

-- They can be used in place of NSAIDs in patients who need long-term treatment and help with pain management, including those dealing with osteoarthritis.
+- What is chondroitin sulfate used for?
+Chondroitin benefits include supporting joints’ flexibility and lubrication, which aids in exercise recovery and helps fights inflammation, stiffness and pain.
+It can be used in place of NSAIDs in patients who need long-term treatment and help with pain management, including those dealing with arthritis/osteoarthritis or chronic injuries.